QinwenD/An-Efficient-Hypergraph-Approach-to-Robust-Point-Cloud-Resampling/README.md

 # An Efficient Hypergraph Approach to Robust Point Cloud Resampling
-MATLAB programs for the 3 proposed algorithms
+MATLAB programs for the 3 proposed algorithms in "An efficient hypergraph approach to robust point cloud resampling".